Presentations will be held via Zoom until further notice. For now, please mark your calendars and stay healthy.

 The seminar series is co-sponsored by:

-Associate Professors of Health Policy, College of Public Health and Human Sciences, OSU
+Assistant Professor of Kinesiology, College of Public Health and Human Sciences, Oregon State University.

 To view seminars from past academic years see Research Seminar Video Archive.